Logo

 When threats are detected, AI accelerates response through:

-• Prioritization of alerts based on risk scoring
+• Prioritization of alerts based on risk scoring and business impact assessment

-• Orchestration of security tools and responses
+• Orchestration of security tools and responses, coordinating across security platforms

-• Evidence collection for forensic analysis
+• Evidence collection for forensic analysis and regulatory compliance

-This capability is especially valuable considering IBM's finding that breach costs were $1.76 million lower for organizations with fully deployed automation compared to those without security automation (IBM Security, 2023).
+This capability is especially valuable considering IBM's finding that breach costs were $1.76 million lower for organizations with fully deployed automation compared to those without security automation (IBM Security, 2025).

 User and Entity Behavior Analytics (UEBA)